lukaskilian/FITLane/README.md

 FITLane is a **F**ramework for **I**mplementing and **T**esting of **Lane**-keeping systems.
 It was developed in 2020 as a prototype for a framework for evaluating artificial intelligence methods for application in lane-keeping systems by Lukas Kilian as part of a bachelor's thesis at the University of Oldenburg.

-The framework is developed in Python and helps to perform automated tests of lane-keeping systems in a software simulation.
+The framework was developed in Python and helps to perform automated tests of lane-keeping systems in a software simulation.
 The framework uses external simulation software.
 For this purpose, a generic interface was defined and implemented for the [CARLA Simulator](https://github.com/carla-simulator/carla).

 FITLane can also be used to generate training data for Deep Learning.
 In addition to the framework, the repository also contains an end-to-end learning lane-keeping agent.